welldonestudio/welldonestudio.github.io/docs/tutorials/near/Rust/near-contract.md

 Please Install WELLDONE Wallet https://chrome.google.com/webstore/detail/welldone-wallet/bmkakpenjmcpfhhjadflneinmhboecjf .
 If you have installed it, please press the refresh button.
 ```

 After you install the WELLDONE Wallet extension, you must create a wallet and a NEAR account.
 The log `Please Unlock your WELLDONE Wallet OR Create Account` will be printed on the terminal if you click the `Connect to WELLDONE` button without first creating an account.
-To create an account with the WELLDONE Wallet, please refer to the following tutorial.
+To create an account with the WELLDONE Wallet, please refer to the following [manual](https://docs.welldonestudio.io/wallet/manual/how-to-create-a-wallet).

 After create a NEAR account in the WELLDONE Wallet, click the `Connect to Wallet` button to connect the WELLDONE Code to your wallet.
 The ID and balance of the account are displayed in **Account** section when you click the `Accept` button in the popup that asks for access as show below.